When your furnace won’t start, doing your own furnace repair in New Castle, Pennsylvania, can feel pretty overwhelming.

 If your furnace won’t turn on, won’t stay on or won’t ignite, try the troubleshooting list below before getting in touch with an HVAC professional.

 If you find you need help from a heating and cooling expert and live in New Castle, Central Heating & Plumbing can assist you.
-We can repair most brands of heating systems and also provide emergency furnace repair.
+We can repair most makes of heating systems and also provide emergency furnace repair.

-If it’s time for a new heating system, we also offer furnace installation.
+If it’s time for a new heating system, we also do furnace installation.

 Furnace Repair Checklist